nowprovision/webhookproxy/readme.md

 is done, any Content-Type are fine, any arbitary payload should work, form urlencoded, json, binary,yaml etc..

 ## Self-Hosting and Deployment

 The project [webhookproxy-single](http://www.github.com/nowprovision/webhookproxy-single) is a very simple host, as suggested by the name it only supports one webhook configuration, which is kind of defeating the point if we do aim to avoid wasting time with endpoint setup.

-The gain any real benefit, as in not setting up endpoints and SSL certs per web hook, then it needs to handle multiple distinct endpoints, so a URL prefix per webhook setup or subdomain under a wildcard SSL host needs implementing, this is underway!
+The gain any real benefit, as in not setting up endpoints and SSL certs per web hook, then it needs to handle multiple distinct endpoints, so a URL prefix per webhook setup or subdomain under a wildcard SSL host needs implementing, [webhookproxy-saas](http://www.github.com/nowprovision/webhookproxy-saas) provides a Saas implementation.

 ## SaaS - Free hosted SSL webhook endpoints

-I am in process of setting up webhookproxy.com to provide free SSL web hook endpoints and proxying.
+I am in process of setting up [https://www.webhookproxy.com](https://www.webhookproxy.com) to provide free SSL web hook endpoints and proxying.

 A simple SaaS, giving you a custom subdomain proteted by a wildcard SSL certificate, letting you call to pickup the requests and provide responses.

 Plan is to also provide site verification DNS records for example using a webhook with Google Drive SDK.

+Note: Site is up and running, but product is not yet working!

+## Disclaimer

+Minimal viable product.
+I know parts of my go lang code are less than optimal to put it politely, this is a work in progress and an area of self-improvement I am working on.

+PR, code review, suggestions etc.. welcome, full credit will be given.

 ## License